 This course provides advanced understanding of major building materials used in the construction industry.
-The course will discuss typical manufacturing and processing, structure, properties, performance, end uses and maintenance requirements of each material.
-A term project evaluates the progress of materials related knowledge used in our built world.
+The course will discuss typical manufacturing and processing, structure, properties, embodied energy and greenhouse gas emissions, performance, end uses and maintenance requirements of each material.
+A term project evaluates the progress of materials related knowledge used in the built environment.
 The course will be split into the following topics: 1.
-Materials science, including the primary material classes, material properties and testing.
+Materials science, including the primary material classes, material properties, and testing.
 2. Primary building materials - Wood; Stone; Cement and Concrete; Brick and Block; Ferrous Metals; Non-Ferrous Metals.
 3. Secondary building materials - Board Materials; Plastics and Fabrics; Insulation Materials; Composite Materials; Glass and Structural Glazing; Sealing Materials; Coatings and Finishes; Membranes; Fire and Smoke Resistant Materials; Sustainable Materials; New and Innovative Building Materials.
+4. Building material case study.
 The course will enable the student to select and specify appropriate materials and testing for use on buildings.
 In addition, the student will be able to assess the condition of building materials, propose possible causes of deterioration, evaluate if maintenance is required, and plan remediation.

-Please contact Ellen Scobie, Program Assistant, at firstname.lastname@example.org to obtain approval to register for this course.
+Please contact Program Assistant, at BCIT_buildingscience@bcit.ca for approval to register for this course.
+Please include your A#.
+No class on Nov.
+11

 This course offering is in progress.
 Please check back next term or subscribe to receive email updates.